ZihaoW123/Pzt-Camera/README.md

 ### Instructions:

-Under the PZT driver file, pzt.h and pzt.c implement the basic functions of PZT, including: connect, initialize, move, and end release.
+Under the PZT driver file, pzt.h and pzt.c implement the basic functions of PZT, including: connection, initialization, movement, and release.

-Under "Spinnaker", camera.h and camera.c realize the basic functions of the camera, including: connection, initialization, access to pictures, save pictures and end the release.
+Under "Spinnaker", camera.h and camera.c realize the basic functions of the camera, including: connection, initialization, accessing pictures, saving pictures and release.

 ### Start:

 MoveSample.cpp

 There are three manually adjustable parameters:

-'double start_position' represents the initial position of the PZT 'int range' represents the number of PZT moves
+'double start_position' represents the initial position of the PZT

+'int range' represents the number of PZT moves

 'double interval' represents the distance that PZT moves each time.

 ### Results: